Alvaro2c/alvaro2c.github.io/_posts/2024-02-12-prtr-data-aggregated-data-on-eu-financed-tenders-in-spain.md

 image: prtr-banner.png
 ---

-In the last two months or so I have been working in parallel in two projects, SPPD (Spanish Public Procurement Database) and PRTR Data, a dashboard with aggregated data on EU-financed (Recovery and Resilience Facility) tenders in Spain.
+Letly I have been working in two projects in parallel: SPPD (Spanish Public Procurement Database) and PRTR Data, a dashboard with aggregated data on EU-financed (Recovery and Resilience Facility) tenders in Spain.
 In both cases, I found the need to have access to aggregated data but found the available options lackluster, thus deciding to work on my own solution.
 {: style="text-align: justify"}

 After a lot of work, I finally have a first version of the <a href="https://prtr-data.streamlit.app/" target="_blank">dashboard</a> (in Spanish, soon in English too!).